 Climate-controlled fossil collection room, prep laboratories and holotype room

-450 - visitor capacity 'Evolution of Australia' gallery
+500 - visitor capacity 'Australia through Time' gallery

 Construction and fitout period of 20 months